CCBDA-UPC/Assignments-2020/Lab01.md

 ## Task 1.3:
 Create a `private repository` **CLOUD-COMPUTING-CLASS-2019** in your GitHub account.
 Use your student email account (".upc.edu") to create your GitHub account to benefit from private repositories and other perks of the [student pack](https://education.github.com/pack).

-We advice you to create a global folder with a subfolder for each lab session similarly as shown below:
+**Create a global folder with a sub-folder for each lab session similarly as shown below**:

 <p align="center"><img src="./images/SolutionsFolder.png " alt="Solutions Folder" title="Solutions Folder"/></p>